Senua’s Saga: Hellblade 2 was one of the first confirmed Xbox Series X exclusives, having been announced during The Game Awards 2019.

 As mentioned above, Senua’s Saga: Hellblade 2 has a cinematic release trailer that debuted during The Game Awards 2019.
 If you haven’t seen it yet, check it out below:

 The trailer is mostly a mood piece, focusing on Senua herself undergoing some sort of intense ritual.
 Interspersed are images of oceans, mountains, fire, ships and runes.
-It doesn’t really tell us much other than that Senua will star in another game, and that it will be available for the Xbox Series X. (This also means it’ll be available for the Xbox One and the PC, since Microsoft has committed to making all of its first-party titles available cross-platform for at least a few years.)
+It doesn’t really tell us much other than that Senua will star in another game, and that it will be available for the Xbox Series X. (This also means it’ll be available for the Xbox One and the PC, since Microsoft has committed to making most of its first-party titles available cross-platform for at least a few years.)

 Hellblade 2 release date